Age dissection of the vertical breathing motions in Gaia DR2: evidence for spiral driving: Comparison with vertical motions in the Milky Way

-We choose stars in the radial range from $4\kpc$ to $13\kpc$, azimuthal angle (as measured from the line joining the Sun and the Galactic Centre) between $-30\degrees$ to $30\degrees$, and vertical height above the mid-plane of $|z| \leq 3 \kpc$, which is similar to the region considered in the original \gaia\ DR2 kinematics presentation paper \citep[see][]{Katzetal2018}.
 Each stellar entry in the SD18 dataset is characterised by three flags that, depending on the nature of the analysis, can aid in filtering out problematic data.
 The {\sc flag} entry characterises all issues related to the quality of the input data (spectroscopy, astrometry, photometry) from the above listed surveys and of the output data from the SD18 Bayesian frameworks (mass, age).
 If there are no issues in the input or output data, then {\sc flag} $=0$.
 The {\sc duplicated} flag specifies if stellar entries are duplicates due to a crossmatch within a single survey or between multiple surveys.
 Within a single survey, the duplicate with the smallest vertical velocity uncertainty is kept, while duplicates between surveys are kept based on the {\sc flag} entry and a survey hierarchy set in SD18 (APOGEE, GALAH, GES, RAVE-ON, RAVE, LAMOST and SEGUE).
 For example, if APOGEE and RAVE contain a duplicate entry with proper input and output data ({\sc flag} $=0$) then, regardless of the relative errors, the APOGEE entry is kept and labelled as {\sc duplicated} $=0$.
-Lastly, the {\sc best} flag in SD18 encompasses the two prior flags and is 1 when {\sc flag} $=0$, {\sc duplicated} $=0$ and the star has a valid cross-match in \gaia.
-Our selected sample for stars with {\sc best} $=1$ contains a total of 3,318,118 stars, and though SD18 list the possibility of additional cuts based on which survey is being used, we consider the {\sc best} $=1$ cut to be sufficient for our analysis.
+Lastly, the {\sc best} flag in SD18 encompasses the two prior flags and is 1 when {\sc flag} $=0$, {\sc duplicated} $=0$ and the star has a valid cross-match in \gaia\ DR2.

+For this work, we choose a sub-sample of stars from the SD18 dataset by applying a number of quality cuts.
+In particular, we choose only those stars for which distance ($d$) is less than $10 \kpc$, $1/parallax < 10 \kpc$, {\sc best} $=1$, and the ratio of parallax to error in parallax, $\pi/\sigma_\pi > 3$.
+Since the parallax/distance bias is more significant for very young stars \citep[for details see][]{SandersandDas2018}, we discard all the stars with ages less than $1 \Gyr$.
+Our selected sub-sample has a total of 3,147,069 stars.